- Module Code:

 Method of assessment

 The following titles provide suitable introductory readings.
-The full reading list for this course will be made available from the convenor at the beginning of the course.
+The full reading list for this module will be made available from the convenor at the beginning of the module.

 - Hallen, Barry.
 2009 (20021).
 A Short History of African Philosophy.
 Bloomington and Indianapolis: Indiana University Press.